prof-rossetti/nyu-info-2335-201706/projects/freestyle/project.md

 ### Proposal Phase

-TBA - choose one of these or propose your own with similar scope and objectives
+TBA - Choose one of the example projects, below, or optionally propose your own project with similar scope.
+Project examples include:

   + Web-based CRUD Application
   + PDF Scraper